zeeev/wham/README.md

 ./bin/WHAM-BAM -t test/simulations/inv-5xsimA.sort.rmdup.chr22.bam > test/simulations/inv-5xsimA.sort.rmdup.chr22.test.vcf
 python utils/classify_WHAM_vcf.py test/simulations/inv-5xsimA.sort.rmdup.chr22.test.vcf utils/WHAM_training_data.txt > test/simulations/inv-5xsimA.sort.rmdup.chr22.CALLS.vcf
 ```
 The first command runs WHAM on your input bam file and outputs an unsorted VCF file.
-The second command runs the WHAM classifier, which uses information from the SV calls and from a training dataset to classify each SV call as a specific SV type (insertions, deletions, etc.) that can be retrieved from the VCF file with a new field key 'WC'.
+The second command runs the WHAM classifier, which uses information from the SV calls and from a training dataset to classify each SV call as a specific SV type (insertions, deletions, etc.) that can be retrieved from the VCF file with a new key 'WC' in the info field.

 ### UNDERSTANDING WHAM OUTPUT